kinabalu/obsidian-word-sprint/README.md

 The Word Sprint for Obsidian plugin release is pending being written, so it's not even anywhere yet.

 ### Manual Installation
+Two methods and the first one is easier:

+#### Method 1
+- Enable community plugins and install Obsidian42 - BRAT
+- Go to settings and under Beta Plugin List click "Add Beta plugin" and type kinabalu/obsidian-word-sprint

+#### Method 2
-Create an `obsidian-word-sprint` folder under `.obsidian/plugins` in your vault.
+- Create an `obsidian-word-sprint` folder under `.obsidian/plugins` in your vault.
 Add the `main.js`, `manifest.json`, and the `styles.css` files from the [latest release](https://github.com/kinabalu/obsidian-word-sprint/releases) to the folder.